The Plant Clinic

 - Send your Sample Submission Form, your check and the bag of soil (suggested FedEx or UPS) to:

-The quickest way to get you your answers is to submit an electronic form, as listed above, by email at firstname.lastname@example.org.
-You may also call (208-446-1680) and leave a message with your email address, which we will transcribe into a form for you.
-Your form will be sent to our volunteers on our regular Plant Clinic days: Tuesday and Thursday.
-Our volunteers will then respond with answers by email.
-We do not currently have the ability to return calls with our personal cell phones.
+The quickest way to get you your answers is to submit an electronic form, as listed above, or to email us at email@example.com.
+You may also call 208-292-1377 and leave a message with your phone number and email address, which we will transcribe into a form for you.
+Your form will be reviewed by our volunteers on our regular Plant Clinic days: Tuesday and Thursday.

 No walk-in days are available during the off-season.
 However, we are available by phone voicemail at 208-292-1377 or email at firstname.lastname@example.org.
 Please leave a detailed message that includes your email and phone number.